sciZer0/newdiscoveries/a/README.md

 Importantly, according to Newton’s 1st Law, when an object is being moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when an object is being moved by inertia this is the same as when the object is being at rest.

 In other words, according to Newton’s 1st Law, when the apple is being moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when the apple is being moved by inertia this is the same as when the apple is being at rest.

-And now, let’s go back to our familiar CASE #1 when the 20 kg object is free-falling  during 30 seconds.
+And now, let’s go back to our familiar CASE #1 where the 20 kg object is free-falling  during 30 seconds.

 <p align="center">
   <img src="/assets/images/24.png"/><br>